 HTC Desire S, HTC Incredible S,HTC Incredible 2, LG Optimus 2X and T-Mobile G2x, Motorola Backflip (Motus), Motorola Cliq / Cliq XT, Motorola Defy, Motorola Droid 2, Motorola Droid X, Samsung Captivate, Samsung Fascinate, Samsung Mesmerize, Samsung Showcase, Samsung Vibrant, Samsung Galaxy S, Samsung Galaxy S2 (multiple carriers), Sony Ericsson Xperia X8, Sony Ericsson Xperia Mini, Sony Ericsson Xperia Mini Pro, Sony Ericsson Xperia Neo, Sony Ericsson Xperia Play, Sony Ericsson Xperia Ray, Sony Ericsson Xperia Arc, ZTE V9

-New features including support for Bluetooth mouse, touch-to-focus in Camera app, enhanced swipe-to-clear in notifications drawer, besides other little things you can read about here.
+New features including support for Bluetooth mouse, touch-to-focus in Camera app, enhanced swipe-to-clear in notifications drawer, besides other little things you can read about here (link removed as it’s broken since CynogenMod as a company is no longer active).

 How To Install CyanogenMod 7.1 On Supported Devices